Most Popular

 Program duration + 90 days (typically 4-6 years)

 Canada Study Visa for PhD is the IRCC-issued study permit that authorises Indian researchers to pursue a doctoral degree at a Canadian Designated Learning Institution.
 It suits master's graduates, early-career academics, and funded researchers entering tri-council or supervised research programs.
 Typical doctoral programs run 4 to 6 years and culminate in an original dissertation defended before a committee.
-Doctoral applicants benefit from IRCC's 14-day priority processing commitment for overseas study permit applications.
+Doctoral applicants who apply online from outside Canada can benefit from IRCC's faster processing pathway when the application is complete and biometrics are submitted on time.

 Applicants need a confirmed supervisor acceptance, a defined research proposal, IELTS Academic 6.5 to 7.0 overall, and proof of funds covering first-year tuition plus CAD 22,895 in living costs.
 The permit unlocks the 3-year PGWP, spouse Open Work Permit eligibility without the 16-month program-length condition, and direct PR access via the Ontario PhD Graduate Stream without a job offer.
 Doctoral students at public DLIs are also PAL exempt from January 1, 2026.